mishakessler/css-responsive-design-lesson/README.md

 - Understanding and planning for responsive screen sizes, including identifying breakpoints and implementing media queries.
 - Understanding how CSS cascade– and the importance of organization of your code, to utilize the cascade effectively– will affect your app.

-***
+---

 ## Contextual Review

 ### CSS Selectors & Specificity

-Selectors (ie........)
+Remember the different types of selectors?

+1. Simple Selectors (ie: `div`, `.class`, or `#id` names)
+1. Pseudo Class Selectors (ie: `link:hover`, `input:required`, `input:not(required)`)
+1. Pseudo Element Selectors (ie:
+1. Combinator (Descendant, Child, Sibling) Selectors (ie: `div > p`)

-Specificity will override cascading.
+Specificity

 ### Organizing Your Stylesheet

-Personal Preferences (alphabet, specificity, pseudo, media queries, single global sheet versus component based )
+Personal Preferences (Alphabetic?
+By specificity?
+What about pseudo classes and media queries?
+A single global sheet or multiple sheets?
+Component styling?)

-Never, never, never repeat a selector (except for media queries)
+Never, never, never repeat the same selector with the same specificity.
+(Media queries take a higher specificity, so of course that's allowed.)

-***
+---

 ## Introduction